QHOD/ota-keyboard/README.md

 Using MS Keyboard Layout Creator:

-1. Get MSKLC.exe from the interwebs.
+1. Get MSKLC.exe from the interwebs, e.g. from <a href="https://www.microsoft.com/en-us/download/details.aspx?id=102134">Microsoft</a>.
 2. Try if it works
     a.
 You're fine.
     b.
 You have to install the ancient .NET 2.0 framework.
 [Useful info on how to do this](https://www.windows-faq.de/2016/10/30/net-framework-2-0-und-3-5-unter-windows-10-installieren/) (in German)
 3. Open the `ijmes.klc` file and change it until it suits your needs.
 4. Recompile the `.dll` (likely you will have to uninstall the previous version to avoid naming clash)